adombeck/python-sgx/README.md

 # Python SGX

 A Python wrapper around Intel's SGX Linux SDK, to be used inside an SGX enclave.

-Currently, this project does not provide functions to *create* an enclave.
-Instead, it is meant to be used by Python modules which run inside an *otherwise* created enclave.
-It was developed and tested exclusively for usage with the Graphene Library OS, which runs applications inside an SGX enclave.
+Uses [Graphene-SGX](https://github.com/oscarlab/graphene) to execute Python in an enclave.

 ## Requirements
 1. [Intel SGX Linux Driver](https://github.com/01org/linux-sgx-driver)